 Are you going to require guests to "check-in" to bid?

 Want to limit bidding to local bidders only?
 Want to only allow specific bidders to participate?
-This feature gives you more control on who can bid in your auction.
+This feature gives you more control over who can bid in your auction.
 You can require that the auction manager checks-in a guest/user before they are allowed to bid.
 This setting is found on the "Bidders" tab in the Auction Settings window.

 If you require a bidder to be checked in, you will need to ensure all of your bidders are checked-in before they can bid.
 You can check-in a bidder at registration through the guest list, or from the bidder detail page.
-If you're hosting a virtual auction, you'll want to check-in bidder's through the bidder detail page since no in-person registration/check-in will take place.
+If you're hosting a virtual auction, you'll want to check-in bidders through the bidder detail page since no in-person registration/check-in will take place.

 Are you going to use Handbid for ticket sales?

 If you are going to use Handbid for ticket sales, then a majority of your users will be visiting your auction site prior to the event.
 You will need to make sure you have your auction setup (at least the info, the banner images, etc.) prior to inviting people to visit your site.
-You will also need to have your tickets setup and your auction in pre-sale mode.
+You will also need to have your tickets set up and your auction in pre-sale mode.
 See Setting up tickets for more information.